What to Do With a Wasp Sting? | All You Need to Know!

-Wasp stings are usually compared to bee stings.
+Wasp stings are usually more painful compared to bee stings.
 This is because both insects inject venom when they sting and the effects on the skin are somehow similar.
-Both stings are painful and cause redness and swelling.
-But unfortunately, some people may have more serious effects and can develop life-threatening illnesses.
+They even cause redness, swelling, and may even have serious effects to people who are allergic.

-So, what should you do with a wasp sting?
+So, what to do with a wasp sting?
 If only a single wasp stung you, the effect is usually mild, and the wound can easily be treated.
 You can simply wash it with soap and water to disinfect it.
 If the sting has caused swelling, applying some ice can heal it.
-However, people with sting allergies should contact doctor immediately.
+However, people with sting allergies should contact a doctor immediately.

 Why Do Wasps Sting?

 In general, wasps don’t attack people for no reason.
-Solitary wasps have more species than social wasps.
-However, they are not aggressive and rarely sting humans.
+Solitary wasps, specifically, are not aggressive and rarely sting humans.
 Instead, solitary wasps such as cicada killers use their sting to hunt for prey.
 Therefore, this group of wasps is not dangerous to humans.

-Social wasps such as paper wasps and yellowjackets sting to defend their colony.
+On the other hand, social wasps such as paper wasps and yellowjackets sting to defend their colony.
 They sting humans if they feel threatened, and they usually attack in huge numbers.
-Nonetheless, only female wasps sting because their egg-laying organs are modified to stingers.
-Male wasps are not dangerous at all.
+Nonetheless, only female wasps sting because male wasps lack stingers and are therefore not dangerous at all.

 Related: Do Wasps Attack at Night? | Important Facts!